Scroll down for details about our third annual summer school to be held from 23rd to 25th June 2025.

 The papers will be marked either as insufficient, sufficient, good or excellent.

+A certificate of completion will be awarded to students who successfully submit their written work.
 A certificate of attendance will be awarded to students who complete at least 80% of the contact hours but are unable to submit their written work.

 High school and university students, researchers, recent graduates, or young professionals are encouraged to apply.
 The only prerequisite is the desire to build a solid knowledge base of geopolitical analysis along with your peers.